-ISC Fellows are individuals who have made and continue to make important contributions to the advancement of high performance computing, the community and the ISC High Performance conference series.
-Currently we have eight ISC Fellows.
+ISC Fellows are individuals who have contributed significantly to high performance computing, the community, and the ISC High Performance conference series.

 Computer Science at